PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 * document now updates resolver behaviour in 8198
 * lots of extra text to clarify what behaviour goes where (thanks Paul Hoffman)
 * replace 'any' with 'each' (thanks Duane)
+* upgraded requirement level to MUST, plus a note on incremental signers

 {numbered="false"}
 # Acknowledgements